Visitors Guide to Sonoma County California Wine Country

 Travel + Leisure

 Sonoma County, California is renowned for vineyards and winery tours.
-Guests arrive from around the world to sample some of the finest Chardonnays, Cabernets and Merlots.
+Guests arrive from around the world to sample some of the finest Chardonnays, Cabernets, and Merlots.
 But this picturesque region, starting 45 miles north of San Francisco, has so much more to offer.
-From towering redwood forests and rugged coastlines, to charming antique shops and historic settlements, Sonoma County offers an amazing array of activities and sights beyond the vines.
-We hope that you enjoy this Visitors Guide to Sonoma County California.
+From towering redwood forests and rugged coastlines to charming antique shops and historic settlements, Sonoma County offers an amazing array of activities and sights beyond the vines.
+Below are some of the best things to do there, whether you're a wine enthusiast, a nature lover, or a foodie.
+We hope that this Best Things To Do in Sonoma County post inspires you.

 Sonoma Valley

-This charming community, north of Santa Rosa is a foodie's paradise.
-Streets surrounding the lovely town square (complete with gazebo) reveal 5 star dining and artisan food products galore.
-In between these upscale eateries are boutiques, galleries and numerous B & B's.
+Healdsburg, the charming community, north of Santa Rosa is a foodie's paradise.
+Streets surrounding the lovely town square (complete with a gazebo) reveal 5-star dining and artisan food products galore.
+In between these upscale eateries are boutiques, galleries, and numerous B & B's.
 A great area for biking, on many mornings, hot air balloons dot the sky.

 Best Shrimp Pasta with Rosa Sauce Recipe